For us residents of Canberra, we are blessed by a wide cross-section of movie resources, from Art House to Multiplex. Here are the links below.

 Limelight Cinema – Tuggeranong – Probably the cheapest all day ticket in town $9.90 for any screening, anytime.
 Very bogged standard mall multiplex, but at this price you can’t really complain.

 National Film and Sound Archive – ARC Cinema – The NFSA is Australia’s living archive, collecting, preserving and sharing our rich audiovisual heritage.
 The ARC cinema is a 250 seat state of the art cinema where film lovers can experience the best of cinema from Australia and around the world.
-Home to numerous country specific festivals and a great calendar of screenings, blending mainstream, documentary and independent and art house fare.
+Home to numerous country specific festivals, the annual Canberra International Film Festival and a great calendar of screenings, blending mainstream, documentary and independent and art house fare.
 Highly Recommended.